keivrijdag/keivrijdag/README.md

 Date      |Topic                                                                                                                 |Location
 ----------|----------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------
+2020-06-05|The effect of IST1+ structures on diversification rate                                                                |[https://discord.gg/PzsR6dF](https://discord.gg/PzsR6dF)
-2020-06-05|The linguistic evolution from abbababba to banana                                                                     |[https://discord.gg/PzsR6dF](https://discord.gg/PzsR6dF)
+2020-06-19|The linguistic evolution from abbababba to banana                                                                     |.

 ## Discussed